2021 Atlanta spa shootings: Motive

-According to the police, Long described his actions as being the result of a sex addiction that conflicted with his religious beliefs.
+According to the police, Long described his actions as the result of a sex addiction that conflicted with his religious beliefs.
 Long had been a customer at two of the massage parlors, and saw them as sources of sexual temptation.
 Police records show that two of the massage parlors had been the site of 10 prostitution arrests, the latest of which took place in 2013.
 All three targeted spas appeared on an online guide to brothels.
 Long claims to have initially thought about killing himself but instead decided to target the businesses to "help" others dealing with sex addiction.
 According to the Cherokee County Sheriff's Department, Long wanted to "eliminate the temptation" by targeting spas.

 He had been an active member of Crabapple First Baptist Church in Milton, Georgia.
 The church took down its Facebook site, which included photos that included Long, after the shooting.

-Ruth Graham, a national religion correspondent of The New York Times, wrote that Long "seemed to have a fixation on sexual temptation, one that can lead to despair among people who believe they are failing to follow the ideal of refraining from sex and even lust outside heterosexual marriage."
+Ruth Graham, a national religion correspondent for The New York Times, wrote that Long "seemed to have a fixation on sexual temptation, one that can lead to despair among people who believe they are failing to follow the ideal of refraining from sex and even lust outside heterosexual marriage."

 According to Samuel Perry, a professor of sociology and author of three books on the modern evangelical church, the church's confusing sex rhetoric can lead to desperation over perceived sex addiction and a belief that one must take extreme measures to stop it.

 The American Psychological Association does not have sex addiction as a diagnosis in the DSM-5.
 The World Health Organization includes "excessive sexual drive" as a diagnosis (code F52.7) in the latest version of the International Classification of Diseases (ICD-10), but as a compulsive behavior or impulse control disorder rather than an addiction.
 Psychologist David J. Ley and neuroscientist Nicole Prause noted significant differences between sex addiction and other types of addiction.
 Psychotherapist Robert Weiss, who diagnoses people with sexual addiction, expressed doubt in the diagnosis for Long because sex addicts are typically nonviolent.